-Based on number of monthly active users, WhatsApp is the most popular mobile messaging app in the world.
+With 1.6 billion active monthly users, WhatsApp is the most popular mobile messaging app worldwide.
 Facebook Messenger ranked second, followed by Chinese services QQ Mobile and WeChat.
-Other popular messaging apps include Skype, Viber, LINE, BBM, Telegram and Kakaotalk.
-Facebook owns the top 2 mobile messaging apps – WhatsApp and Facebook Messenger.
-The social media giant acquired WhatsApp in early 2014, when the mobile messaging app had only about 465 monthly active users.
-As of January 2017, there were 1.2 billion monthly active WhatsApp users in the world.
-WhatsApp is particularly popular in emerging markets such as Brazil, Mexico and Turkey.
+Other popular messaging apps include Snapchat, Viber, Discord, and Telegram.
+Facebook currently owns the top two messaging apps – WhatsApp and Messenger.
+The social media giant acquired WhatsApp in early 2014, when it had about 465 million monthly active users.
+WhatsApp is gaining popularity in Ecuador and South Korea, where downloads for the app surged in 2019.

-Initially released in 2011, Facebook Messenger, an app purely dedicated to chatting, was developed to take over the instant messaging function previously connected to the main Facebook app.
-As of June 2016, there were one billion monthly active users on the app.
-The number of monthly active users in the app has been consistently growing over the years.
-In 2014, for instance, the service had 200 million monthly active users only.
-Facebook Messenger’s popularity can be traced back to the ubiquity of its parent company Facebook.
-As of the fourth quarter of 2016, the social network had close to 1.9 billion monthly active users worldwide.
+Initially released in 2011, Facebook Messenger, an app purely dedicated to chatting, was developed to take over the instant messaging function previously connected to the main Facebook app. quarter of 2019.
 Messenger has since grown to include features such as stickers or video messages - features made popular by competing photo sharing app Snapchat.
+As of 2019, Facebook stated that 2.7 billion people were using at least one of the company's core products (Facebook, WhatsApp, Instagram, or Messenger) each month.

 Despite WhatsApp and Facebook Messenger’s global leadership, regional markets differ greatly, with the notable mention of the Asian mobile messenger app market.
 Local messaging apps such as WeChat, LINE, Hike and KakaoTalk are continuously expanding and competing for leadership.
-As of late 2016, Chinese WeChat was the leading mobile messaging app in Asia, with 846 million monthly active users.
-Japanese LINE ranked second, followed by Hike and KakaoTalk.
+As of 2019, Tencent's WeChat had over 1.13 billion monthly active users.